waraunika/note-cn/Chapter 4 Network Layer.md

 - routing inside an autonomous system is referred to as interior routing
 - routing between autonomous systems is referred to as exterior routing
 - each AS can choose one or more routing protocols to handle routing inside the AS.
-- however, only one interior domain routing protocol handles routing between AS's.
+- however, only one inter domain routing protocol handles routing between AS's.
 ## A. Routing Information Protocol (RIP)
 - **Overview**:
 	- RIP is a distance vector, interior gateway protocol (IGP) designed for small, stable networks.